KallePettersson/katacoda-scenarios/repeat-executable-tutorial/creatingCxx.md

 Now that we have finished the C++ project step we will in this step use CxxTest to write to test our **Complex** implementation.

 ## Creating our tests
 We will start off by creating the test file where we will define our tests.
 First we need to include the two relevant header files at the top of our file.
 The first header file allows us to use CxxTest to define our tests and the second one allows us to work with our **Complex** class.
-You can use the `Copy to Editor` button or write it yourself by clicking `devops-executable-tutorial/src/complexTests.cpp`{{open}}.
+You can use the `Copy to Editor` button or write it yourself by clicking: `devops-executable-tutorial/src/complexTests.cpp`{{open}}

 <pre class="file" data-filename="devops-executable-tutorial/src/complexTests.cpp" data-target="replace">
 #include <cxxtest/TestSuite.h>